Fact checked

 • Phobias

-What is depression?
-How is it diagnosed?
+What is Depression?
+How is it Diagnosed?

 According to the American Psychiatric Association(APA), depression is a severe medical illness that affects how a person feels, thinks and acts.
 The disorder can affect anyone, with past trauma, hardship and genetic predisposition often serving as underlying factors that impact the presence and severity of the condition.